Easy Kongguksu (Cold Soy Milk Noodle Soup)

 Love this recipe?
 Rate it and share your experience in the comments below!
 On Instagram?
 Tag me to showcase your creation.
 For more delicious recipes, subscribe to our newsletter!

-Easy 10-Minute Kongguksu (Cold Soy Milk Noodle Soup)
+Easy Kongguksu (Korean Cold Soy Milk Noodles)

 Recipe Video